 2014 Winter Olympic Games Update

 On Thursday, 13 February, Noelle Pikus-Pace placed second after the first two heats in the women’s skeleton competition.
-During the competition each competitor gets four turns down the course.
+During the competition, each competitor gets four turns down the course.
 The one with the lowest combined time is the winner.
-Noelle’s time for her first run was 58.68 seconds, and the time for her second run was 58.65 seconds, for a combined time of 1:57.33.
-She finished just .44 seconds behind first-place winner, Elizabeth Yarnold , of Great Britain.
+Noelle’s time for her first run was 58.68 seconds and the time for her second run was 58.65 seconds, for a combined time of 1:57.33.
+She finished just .44 seconds behind the first-place winner, Elizabeth Yarnold , of Great Britain.
 During a race broadcast, Noelle stated that turns No. 5 and No. 11 were the trickiest for her and she just needs to take them “one curve at a time.”

 On 2 April 2014, the United States Olympic Committee brought together Winter Olympic and Paralympic athletes in Washington, D.C. to announce the Best of U.S. award winners.
 This is part of a new program which recognizes those athletes who were stellar in their performances with each award being determined by fan vote.
-The ceremony will aired on NBCSN at 5:00 p.m. on Monday, 7 April 20104.
+The ceremony will air on NBCSN at 5:00 p.m. on Monday, 7 April 20104.

 Noelle Pikus-Pace, from Orem, Utah was one of two athletes representing the state of Utah at the awards ceremony.
 The other athlete was Sage Kotsenburg, the Olympic slopestyle gold medalist from Park City, Utah who was the first American athlete to win a gold medal during the 2014 Winter Olympic Games.
 He was named the Best Male Olympian.
 Noelle Pikus-Pace received the award for Moment of the Games “as a result of the family-filled celebration that ensued after she received the silver medal in the women’s skeleton event.”

 Pikus-Pace had officially retired from the sport of skeleton in 2010, however, she and her family made the decision to work towards winning a skeleton Olympic medal one last time.
 “When we decided to come back, we knew that we could be so much stronger as a family,” Pikus-Pace said.
 “There’s power in family; there’s power and strength.
 And we’ve felt it.”
-She is also an an active member of The Church of Jesus Christ of Latter-day Saints and credits her faith as a major part of her success.
+She is also an active member of The Church of Jesus Christ of Latter-day Saints and credits her faith as a major part of her success.
 “It’s hard out there,” said Pikus-Pace, who previously served as a stake Young Women president.
 “It’s really, really hard, and you don’t get anywhere alone.”

 “Where much is given, much is required,” she said.
 “I know I have a big responsibility.
 I hope the young women and the young men can see that it really is important, more than ever, to stand for something today, and to stand up for your values and beliefs.
 Even if you’re the only one having to stand alone. … There are always others who can help support you, and Heavenly Father is always right there by your side.”